Just intonation: a general framework

 Systems described as "just intonation" are attempts to create a tuning in which all tonal intervals are consonant.
 There is a large body of theoretical work on just intonation - see Wikipedia for links and abstracts.

-Therefore, if just intonation is invoked to. tune a musical instrument, it must be analogous to a zither, a swara mandal, a harpsichord, a piano or a pipe organ, including electronic devices that produce similar sounds.
+Therefore, if just intonation is invoked to tune a musical instrument, it must be analogous to a zither, a swara mandal, a harpsichord, a piano or a pipe organ, including electronic devices that produce similar sounds.

 Perhaps because of their late "discovery" of calculus — actually "borrowed" from Indian, Persian and Arabic sources — Europeans cultivated a fascination with numbers strongly advocated by priests as an image of "God's perfection".
 We may recall Descarte's claim that the length of a curve is "beyond human understanding" — because π cannot be written as an integer ratio…